Sitewide Dots

 You'll see up to 18 orange dots on your home page (and every other page).
 These allow you to add common content to your entire site, with just a few clicks of your mouse.

-(Depending on the design you selected, you may see fewer.)
+(Depending on the design you selected, you may see fewer.
+Templates with two columns will have 15 dots, and one-column templates will have 12 dots.)

 As you add blocks to the various dots and add content to those blocks, your pages will begin to "fill up" with text, code and images that are common to every page.